๐ŸงฌAP Biology

 Sulfur Cycle

-• Sulfur is essential for protein structureโ€”the amino acids cysteine and methionine contain sulfur, enabling disulfide bonds that stabilize protein folding
+• Sulfur is essential for protein structure.
+The amino acids cysteine and methionine contain sulfur, and the disulfide bonds between cysteine residues stabilize protein tertiary and quaternary structure.

-• Volcanic activity and decomposition release sulfur compoundsโ€”bacteria in anaerobic environments also produce hydrogen sulfide (H2SH_2S)
+• Volcanic activity and decomposition release sulfur compounds.
+Bacteria in anaerobic environments also produce hydrogen sulfide (H2SH_2S), which gives swamps and hot springs their characteristic rotten-egg smell.

 Rock Cycle

-• Weathering releases mineral nutrients including phosphorus, calcium, and potassium that are essential for plant growth and ecosystem productivity
+• Weathering releases mineral nutrients including phosphorus, calcium, and potassium that are essential for plant growth and ecosystem productivity.

-• Sedimentation can sequester carbon for millions of years in limestone and fossil fuels, representing a long-term carbon reservoir
+• Sedimentation can sequester carbon for millions of years in limestone and fossil fuels, representing a long-term carbon reservoir outside the active cycle.

-• Soil formation depends on rock breakdownโ€”the mineral component of soil determines nutrient availability and ecosystem type
+• Soil formation depends on rock breakdown.
+The mineral component of soil determines nutrient availability and influences what type of ecosystem can develop in a given area.

-Compare: Sulfur cycle vs. Carbon cycleโ€”both involve atmospheric gases and human emissions causing environmental problems (acid rain vs. climate change), but sulfur's biological role is primarily structural (proteins) while carbon is the backbone of all organic molecules.
+Compare: Sulfur cycle vs. Carbon cycle: both involve atmospheric gases and human emissions causing environmental problems (acid rain from sulfur dioxide vs. climate change from carbon dioxide), but sulfur's biological role is primarily structural (proteins) while carbon is the backbone of all organic molecules.

 Quick Reference Table